 “I form them to whatever I want.
 I remember some young model complained and said, ‘Oh but Helmut that’s not me.’
 [Which he replied…] ‘But my dear, I’m not interested in you.
 You’re getting paid to be made into what I want.’

 But do NOT follow Helmut’s advice…do the opposite.
-Appreciate your girlfriend for the beautiful woman she is, and help her feel more comfortable with her physical appearance and sexuality…then the photos will almost take themselves.
+Appreciate your girlfriend for the beautiful woman she is, and help her feel more comfortable with her physical appearance …then the photos will almost take themselves.

 It could help to mention specific details that have caught your eye.
 The way her hair’s wild in the morning, but she has such a beatific look on her face.
 Or the way she looks at you elegantly across the table of your favorite restaurant.
 Be descriptive about whatever you’ve genuinely found beautiful.